Use Decorators

 @workflow Advanced Options

-Section titled “@workflow Advanced Options”Scheduling Workflows
+Section titled “@workflow Advanced Options”Scheduling, Endpoints, and Execution Modes

 Section titled “Parameter Inference”Parameters are automatically extracted from your function signature: